TheAnonymous/TheAnonymous.github.io/_posts/2015-03-16-learn-programming.markdown

 #### Multithreading
-Many programmers have a huge respect for multicore programming.
-This doesn't come from nothing BUT today there are tools which makes threading much easyer than C++1988 !
+Many programmers have a huge respect for multi core programming.
+This doesn't come from nothing BUT today there are tools which makes threading much easier than C++1988 !
 Learn:

-* Why functional programming make it much easyer
+* Why functional programming make it much easier

-* Difference between paralleslism and concurrency
+* Difference between parallelism and concurrency

 * Deadlocks